 No. SOC audits are performed over a period of time.
 Once the audit period is over, the report is prepared and made available to customers within 6-8 weeks.
 AWS issues two SOC 1 and two SOC 2 reports covering 6-month periods each year (the first report covers October 1 through March 31, and the second covers April 1 through September 30).
 There are many factors that play into the release date of the report, but we target early May and early November each year to release new reports.
 When new SOC reports are released, they are made available for customers to download in AWS Artifact.

 There is no HIPAA certification for a cloud service provider (CSP) such as AWS.
-In order to meet the HIPAA requirements applicable to our operating model, AWS aligns our HIPAA risk management program with FedRAMP and NIST 800-53, which are higher security standards that map to the HIPAA Security Rule.
-NIST supports this alignment and has issued SP 800-66 An Introductory Resource Guide for Implementing the HIPAA Security Rule, which documents how NIST 800-53 aligns to the HIPAA Security Rule.
+However, AWS aligns its HIPAA risk management program with FedRAMP, NIST 800-30, and NIST 800-53, which are security standards that map to the HIPAA Security Rule.
+NIST supports this alignment and has issued SP 800-66 Rev. 1, An Introductory Resource Guide for Implementing the HIPAA Security Rule, which documents how NIST 800-53 aligns to the HIPAA Security Rule.
 Refer to the AWS HIPAA web page for more information about HIPAA compliance on AWS.

 Yes.
 AWS has a standard BAA we enter into with customers.
 It takes into account the unique services AWS provides and accommodates the AWS Shared Responsibility Model.